 These factors an inherent biases are worth being aware of, however the bottom line is, follow the process and you’ll be fine.
 Having diverse personality types in your problem solving effort will give a quicker result.
 Using a robust system for problem solving such as TXM’s Solving Problems Every Day (SPED) will enable you to manage diverse personalities and still get to the root cause and a practical solution.

 This metaphor has been around for a while – I first it used at the 1992 TQMI 2nd Conference.

-Over the past year, we have noticed that some of the the most popular blogs and Linked In posts that we have made have been around problem solving.
-We see that businesses that have well established processes for root cause analysis and problem solving are the ones that really sustain and improve their lean production systems.
-That is NOT to say that you can create a lean production system just through implementing effective problem solving processes, but rather that effective processes for Plan-Do-Check-Act problem solving are an essential element of any operational improvement system and the driver of continuous improvement in that system.
+Over the past year, we have noticed that some of the most popular blogs and Linked In posts that we have made have been around problem-solving.
+We see that businesses that have well-established processes for root cause analysis and problem-solving are the ones that really sustain and improve their lean production systems.
+That is NOT to say that you can create a lean production system just through implementing effective problem-solving processes, but rather that effective processes for Plan-Do-Check-Act problem solving are an essential element of any operational improvement system and the driver of continuous improvement in that system.

 Once you have defined the problem then the next step is to find the root cause and again Michelle’s article on one of the oldest and most popular root cause analysis tools, Fishbone analysis or Ishikawa Diagrams is a good place to start.

-It is important that problem solving is a routine process in your business and not just a one off event.
-At TXM we have developed our Solving Problems Every Day Process (SPED), This is a system which encouraged daily problem solving using simple “concern strips” at every work team.
+It is important that problem-solving is a routine process in your business and not just a one-off event.
+At TXM we have developed our Solving Problems Every Day Process (SPED), This is a system that encouraged daily problem solving using simple “concern strips” at every work team.